The Interview: Giorgio Pilla on collecting indigenous art, how it’s still undervalued, and why he’s expanding to the US

 Blvd: Is this your first exhibition in New York?

 Pilla: Yes, it’s our first physical show in New York.
-It’s a solo for Hogan and Presley—black and white works, pointillism, really striking pieces.
-It’ll be at the New York Arts Club, likely in the first quarter of next year.
+It’s a solo for Hogan and Presley—predominately black and white works by Timo, colourful pointillism by Patju, really striking pieces which offset each other beautifully, in the first quarter of next year.

-I’ve been selling into the US market for a while, but this is about taking that next step—getting the works and hopefully the artists themselves physically in front of collectors.
+We’ve been selling into the US market for many years, but this is about taking that next step—getting the works and hopefully the artists themselves physically in front of collectors.

-There’s also a huge Indigenous art show happening later this year in Washington, led by the National Gallery of Victoria.
-Plus, last year there was the Madayin show [which featured a curation of Aboriginal Australian bark paintings] which toured in the US.
-It just feels like the right time to have boots on the ground and deepen those relationships.
+There’s also a huge Indigenous art show happening later this year in Washington, led by the National Gallery of Australia.
+Plus, last year there was the Madayin show [which featured a curation of Aboriginal Australian bark paintings] which toured in the US, ending up in NY at the Asian Society.
+With the Met and other US institutions starting to collect this art form, it just feels like the right time to have boots on the ground and deepen those relationships.

 Blvd: Indigenous art is very symbolic—every colour, every dot, every pattern has meaning.
 Does that impact how it’s received?